arzaman/smartPID/Manual/README.md

 Installation and configuration manual provide all instruction to
-1. install and connect smartPID to your ecosystem
+-install and connect smartPID to your ecosystem
-2. hw configuration
+-hw configuration
-3. wifi setup and data logging via thingspeak service
-4. Arduino IDE connection and programming
+-wifi setup and data logging via thingspeak service -Arduino IDE connection and programming
-5. FW upgrade and reset to factory
+-FW upgrade and reset to factory

 Application manual
-provide instruction for the application usage and configuration
+provide instruction for the application usage and configuration -Smart home-brewing app
-1. Smart home-brewing app
-2. Smart thermostat
+-Smart thermostat